 Best Santorini Instagram Spots in Imerovigli

-Sitting on a clifftop overlooking Santorini’s caldera islands, Imerovigli is a charming little town which is often overlooked by tourists.
+Sitting on a clifftop overlooking Santorini’s caldera islands, Imerovigli is a charming little town that is often overlooked by tourists.
 It’s a pity because it’s just as beautiful as Oia or Fira and you can also find many amazing photo spots in Imerovigli as well.

 On top of that, since it’s not so popular you can easily shoot there during the day too!

-Unfortunately we only spent a few hours in Imerovigli so I don’t have too many photos.
+Unfortunately, we only spent a few hours in Imerovigli so I don’t have too many photos.
 If you have more time, it’s totally worth spending at least a full day there and I’m sure you will find many more interesting photo spots as well!

 10. Anastasi Orthodox Church

-The Anastasi Orthodox church is undoubtedly one of the most instagrammable places in Santorini as you can capture two symbols of the island at the same time: the blue domed church and the flowering bougainvillea tree!
+The Anastasi Orthodox church is undoubtedly one of the most instagrammable places in Santorini as you can capture two symbols of the island at the same time: the blue-domed church and the flowering bougainvillea tree!

 In order to capture a similar photo to mine, you need to go to the street above the church (use the satellite view on your phone).
-You can easily shoot there during the day but of course if you can get there early, the morning lights can be beautiful there as well.
+You can easily shoot there during the day but of course, if you can get there early, the morning lights can be beautiful there as well.